Board & Staff

 PLWA Staff

 Amanda is originally from Victoria, BC but has spent the majority of her life in Edmonton.
-She enjoys hiking, and camping, and she is currently wrapping up her B.Sc. in Environmental Studies, with a concentration in Biology, at The King’s University in Edmonton.
+She has a B.Sc. in Environmental Studies, with a concentration in Biology, from The King’s University in Edmonton.
 Amanda spent multiple summers during her undergrad working as an Environmental Program Coordinator with PLWA where she fell in love with Pigeon Lake and its surrounding environment.
 She is passionate about science and monitoring, advocacy, and environmental education.
 She is excited to continue to work with the community at Pigeon Lake to continue to improve the general health of the watershed!

-Volunteer Positions - See this page for more opportunities.
+Volunteer Positions - See our volunteer page for more opportunities.